dennis-johnson-dev/webpack-entry-stats-plugin/README.md

 ### Public path

-By default, the paths in the output map just have the filename and do not have any other information on paths.
+By default, the paths in the output map just have the filename and do not have any other information on the resource path.

 i.e. `'manifest.js'`